If you are considering taking a cruise you have probably heard the word gratuities mentioned by your travel agent or cruise line.

 It’s important to remember that the salary of the crew on a cruise ship can be incredibly low compared to US standards and many crew members depend on tips to support their families that are at home.

-Cruise ships register their cruise ships in foreign countries so that they can take advantage of reduced costs from areas of the world where labor is cheapest.
+Cruise lines register their cruise ships in foreign countries so that they can take advantage of reduced costs from areas of the world where labor is cheapest.

 Which Cruise Lines Include Gratuities?

-There are many cruise lines do include gratuities in their base fare.
+There are many cruise lines that do include gratuities in their base fare.